mnot/I-D/best/draft.md

 Items are represented using one or more Binary Structured Types.
 The bare-item is serialised as the appropriate Binary Structured Type, as per below.

-The item's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will be followed by zero or more types representing the parameter payload.
+The item's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will be followed by zero or more types representing the parameters' payload.

 Bare items are never followed by a Parameter type.